Definitions of Child Abuse and Neglect - Ohio

 • Preclude any exercise of the authority of the State, any political subdivision, or any court to ensure that medical or surgical care or treatment is provided to a child when the child's health requires it

-A child exhibiting evidence of corporal punishment or other physical disciplinary measure by a parent is not an abused child if the measure is not prohibited under § 2919.22 (that prohibits cruel or excessive means of discipline).
+A child exhibiting evidence of corporal punishment or other physical disciplinary measure by a parent, guardian, custodian, or caregiver; person having custody or control; or person in loco parentis of a child is not an abused child if the measure is not prohibited under § 2919.22 (that prohibits cruel or excessive means of discipline).